openshift/oadp-operator/docs/design/gcp-wif-support_design.md

 ## Goals
 - GCP WIF support for OADP and Velero for backup and restore of applications backed by GCP resources.
 - Using OpenShift's Cloud Credentials Operator to generate a short-lived token for authentication to GCP.
+- ImageStreamTag backup and restore

 ## Non Goals
-- ImageStreamTag backup and restore (follow up design/implementation)
 - [Standardized update flow for OLM-managed operators leveraging short-lived token authentication](https://issues.redhat.com/browse/OCPSTRAT-95) (follow up design/implementation)
 - Allowing customers to use another long lived tokens separate from the one used by the Cloud Credentials Operator to generate short-lived tokens.